Lectures & Events

 The annual Proctor Memorial Lecture celebrates the great contribution of David Proctor to maritime history both in Britain and internationally.
 Fittingly, the distinguished scholars invited to present the lecture alternate between UK and international lecturers.

-This year there will be a small charge for this event, to help toward supporting speaker’s travel to the lecture and to also ensure that people who have registered want to come on the night (we usually have a large waiting list for this popular event so want to avoid ‘no shows’ where possible).
+Registration for this event is essential to help ensure that people who have signed up want to come on the night (we usually have a large waiting list for this popular event so want to avoid ‘no shows’ where possible).

 David Proctor